1975 spring offensive: ARVN

 After the signing of the Paris Accords, the South Vietnamese government fielded the fourth largest military force in the world as a result of the American Enhance and Enhance Plus programs.
 The nation received new combat and transport aircraft, armored vehicles, helicopters, artillery pieces, and other equipment worth $753 million.
 The arms shipments were welcomed by Saigon, but the lack of sufficient training and dependence on the U.S. for spare parts, fuel, and ammunition caused maintenance and logistical problems.
 South Vietnamese forces certainly outnumbered combined PAVN/Viet Cong (VC) forces in the south with approximately one and one-half million troops in uniform.
 But almost 482,000 of this number belonged to either the Regional or Popular Forces, organizations of mixed reliability.
 Even the lesser number was misleading.
 Only about 200,000 of the remaining total served as regulars in the combat arms.
 The rest were in the administrative and logistical "tail" required to support them (of course, a large proportion of the active PAVN and VC forces were likewise engaged, on the Ho Chi Minh Trail, anti-aircraft networks, administration, etc., as is true of any modern army).

 The ARVN always had problems keeping men in the ranks, but during 1973–75, the problem reached epidemic proportions.
 During 1974, for example, only 65 percent of authorized manpower was present for duty at any time.
 The nation's officer corps still suffered from the promotion and retention of generals due to their political loyalties, not their professional abilities.
 Corruption and incompetence among officers was endemic, with some "raising it almost to an art form."
+In 1972, general Creighton Abrams fumed at ARVN complaints that they lacked arms and equipment.
+He said: “The ARVN haven’t lost their tanks because the enemy tanks knocked them out.
+The ARVN lost their tanks because goddamn it, they abandoned them.
+And, shit, if they had the Josef Stalin 3 [tank], it wouldn’t have been any better.”
+He likewise harangued President Thieu and Saigon’s chief of staff Cao Van Vien: “Equipment is not what you need.
+You need men that will fight...
+You’ve got all the equipment you need...
+You lost most of your artillery because it was abandoned.”